We are working to streamline and modernise the agricultural levies and charges (levies) legislation.

 - residue testing

-Operational provisions will be in the subordinate legislation rather than the Acts.
+We propose to put operational provisions in the subordinate legislation (rules or regulations) rather than the primary Bills.
 This includes:

 - levy rates